j-siderius/TinySpark/docs/chapter1/neuron.md

 => 1
 ```

-In the next section, we will have a look at actually predicting something with the neuron that we just created.
+In the next section, the neuron that was just created will be used to predict something a bit more meaningful.